Pareto Efficient Nash Implementation Via Approval Voting: Approval Voting Mechanism

 We argue that the action profile $(L_1,L_2)=(I_{B_1 \cup C_1 \cup R_1 \cup \{a\}}, I_{B_2 \cup C_2 \cup R_2 \cup \{a\}})$ is an agreement equilibrium.
 First it is easy to check that $L_1 \cap L_2 = \{a\}$ and $L_1 \cup L_2= I_{(A\setminus A_{\leq, \leq}(x))\cup B}$, therefore the outcome is indeed $o=(1-\delta)a+\delta x$.
-Player 1 cannot improve the ``disagreement" payoff $x_1$ in $o_1$, because all the above-average alternatives are played in $L_1\cup L_2$ (not necessarily by player 1).
-Moreover, all the below-average alternatives are not played in $L_1$.
+Player 1 cannot improve the ``disagreement" payoff $x_1$ in $o_1$, because all the above-average alternatives are approved by one of the players (namely, belongs to $L_1\cup L_2$), not necessarily by player 1.
+Moreover, all the below-average alternatives are disapproved by player 1 (namely not in $L_1$).
 Now we show that the ``agreement" payoff $a_1$ cannot be improved by a unilateral deviation of player 1.
-Player $1$ can break the agreement (i.e., to remove the action $a$ from his set), by Lemma \ref{lem:max-dis} this will reduce his payoff to $x_1$ or less.
+Player $1$ can break the agreement (i.e., to disapprove $a$), by Lemma \ref{lem:max-dis} this will reduce his payoff to $x_1$ or less.
 Finally, player 1 cannot improve the agreement payoff $a_1$ by switching to another (or adding an additional) agreement alternative because for all $b\in L_2$, $b_1\leq a_1$.
 Symmetric arguments prove that player 2 has no profitable deviation.

 Now we turn to the second part of the proof where we show that the constructed above equilibria are \emph{all} the pure Nash equilibria of the game.